-Q: And how long have you been a sport climbing for?
+Q: And how long have you been sport climbing?

 A: (My) first climb was Bastille in Eldo(rado, CO) in 1993.
 (Then) I started climbing sport routes with my mentor Darren Mabe (from Squeegee Squad Flagstaff, AZ) in 1998/1999.
 Now I primarily climb with my wife Sarah and daughters Alex and Justy.